The myth of how she died is one of the most pervasive untruths of the celebrity realm.

 One of the most pervasive untruths of the celebrity world is the myth of how Cass Elliot died.
 The popularly repeated story, which asserts that she choked to death on a ham sandwich, pokes mean-spirited fun at the talented singer's weight and misses the tragedy of her early death at age 32.
 And, incidentally, it's a lie.

 We're not the first ones to try to set the record straight about the ham sandwich story.
-But on the day when Elliot would have turned 71, we'd like to join the crowd as another voice of reason and offer more truths about Elliot, in celebration of her too-short life and awesome talent.
+But on Elliot's birthday, we'd like to join the crowd as another voice of reason and offer more truths about Elliot, in celebration of her too-short life and awesome talent.

 Truth: A blow to the head did not improve her vocal range – she was always that good.
 Elliot claimed that she was only invited to be part of The New Journeymen (the band that was later to become the Mamas and the Papas) after she gained three notes at the top of her range – thanks to an unfortunate collision between a copper pipe and her head.
 In Elliot's version of the story, she had a headache for two weeks after the accident and then, miraculously, she was singing higher.
 She could then hit the notes in The New Journeymen's songs, and the rest was history.